 How I started yoga

-With a background in transcendental meditation from my student days, I started practising Dynamic Yoga over 13 years ago to shape up and sort out my chronic back ache (later diagnosed as arthritis from a childhood injury).
+After over 35 years practicing transcendental meditation I started practising Dynamic Yoga over 13 years ago to shape up and sort out my chronic back ache (later diagnosed as arthritis from a childhood injury).
 My stress levels where high as a result of many years in a competitive corporate environment and major changes taking place in my personal life.
 Initially yoga didn’t come easily.
 I found it a challenge both physically and mentally however I persevered and trusted the process as every time I left the mat I felt like a new person.